deep-thought-labs/drive-blog/content/en/posts/launch-round-1-create-gentx-again.md

 ### When should I send my new gentx?

-You should send your new gentx as soon as possible after the base Genesis v2 is available.
+You should send your new gentx as soon as possible now that the base Genesis v2 is available.
 The team will compile all received gentxs to create the final Genesis.

 ---